mitraman/eventful/manuscript/ch02-architecture.md

 Below is a coding example on this idea from Young's blog post:

-{caption: "Example implementation of CQRS:"
+{caption: "Example implementation of CQRS"}
 ```java
 // CustomerService w/o CQRS
 void MakeCustomerPreferred(CustomerId)